Project Green Fleet

 What vehicle types are eligible?

-Project Green Fleet is able to reduce emissions on a range of diesel fleets including:
+Project Green Fleet is currently able to reduce emissions on a range of diesel fleets including:

 • Off-road construction equipment including loaders, sweepers, backhoes, etc.